-Utility records show existing BT, potable water, and gas infrastructure on/adjacent to the Site.
-Confirmation is required from the network operators whether reinforcement to the existing utility networks are required to serve the Site.
-Large scale reinforcement is not anticipated.
+Utility records show existing BT, potable water, and gas infrastructure locally, which will facilitate development.
+Confirmation is required from the network operators to help establish whether reinforcement to any of these existing utility networks are required to serve the Site.